ALvee-611/Alvee-611.github.io/_portfolio/Regression_model.md

 fincome seemed to have some measurement error.

-As for "wage", it doesnot really teel us much about the hours she would work since if the wife's wage was high, its not like she would necessarily work less hours.

-"hage","meducation" and "feduction" donot really effect the woman's ability to work and so I excluded them.

 "tax" is the Marginal tax rate facing the wife.
 Since it is the marginal rate, it doesnot really help us with the hours she worked.
 So I excluded that as well.

 To summarise, I included "havekids","age","youngkids","experience","hwage" and "hhours" in my model.